-As noted previously, the cranium is lined with dura mater which not only encircles the inner surfaces of the cranial bones but also folds in on itself creating the falx cerebri, tentorium cerebelli and the falx cerebelli otherwise known as the intracranial membrane (ICM).
-The firm attachment of the falx cerebelli at the foramen magnum of the occiput continues inferiorly with attachments on the posterior bodies of C2 and C3.
-It continues in the inferior direction without any attachments until it anchors at the S2 segment with other meningeal layers within the sacral canal.
-The blended layers exit out of the sacral canal and continue as the external portion of the filum terminale fusing with the periosteum of the coccyx.
+As noted previously, the cranium is lined with dura mater which not only encircles the inner surfaces of the cranial bones but also folds in on itself creating the falx cerebri, tentorium cerebelli and the falx cerebelli otherwise known as the ICM.
+The firm attachment of the falx cerebelli at the foramen magnum of the occiput continues inferiorly with attachments on the posterior bodies of C1 and C2.
+It continues in the inferior direction without any attachments until it anchors at the S2 segment as the pia portion of the filum terminale within the sacral canal.
+It exits out of the sacral canal and continues as the external dural segment of the filum terminale blending with the periosteum of the coccyx.
 (Figures 2a,b,c) In addition, the dura mater extends out through the intervertebral foramina with the spinal nerves as the dural sleeves.
-The dural sleeves attach on the vertebral bodies blending with the paravertebral fascial tissue.
-These anatomical attachments help give credence to the continuity of the fascia and why CST has such far reaching affects.
+The dural sleeves attach on the vertebral bodies blending with the paravertebral fascial tissue.13 These anatomical attachments help give credence to the continuity of the fascia and why CST has such far reaching affects.